reidfalconer/spatial_plots/README.md

-# spatial_plots
+# Spatial plotting in R

-How to plot shape files in R
+How do you plot shape files in R?
+This repository demonstrates by plotting IEC voting data in South Africa.